-suddenly this mackenzie hall show isn’t so far away anymore. two more days, man. or woman. or…inanimate object reading my blog. hey, you’d be surprised how many plastic hippos read this stuff. for some odd reason, they really like the idea of a hairy-rambly-music-spewing internet presence. who knew?
+Suddenly this Mackenzie Hall show isn’t so far away anymore.
+Two more days, man.
+Or woman.
+Or inanimate object reading my blog.
+Hey, you’d be surprised how many plastic hippos read this stuff.
+For some odd reason, they really like the idea of a hairy-rambly-music-spewing internet presence.
+Who knew?

-In the course of doing this and then playing through some of the songs, it became clear that even some things i assumed were dead simple were…not so simple after all. there’s a song on MEDIUM-FI MUSIC… called “to be frail is to begin to be free”, and while it’s one of my favourite tracks on the album, it always seemed to be one of the simplest things i’d ever written. the arrangement is honed to the bone, there’s almost nothing going on outside of a few chords being played on the piano, everything else shadowing that, and a simple drum beat. well, be that as it may, it turns out there’s actually some pretty tricky stuff going on there rhythmically, and what i thought was a pretty straight 4/4 with lots of space is something else entirely. liam charted it out and told me what the rhythm is actually doing, jumping from one time signature to another, and it just about made my head spin. the structure of the thing is pretty straightforward — while there’s no proper chorus, it keeps alternating between A and B parts with no real bridge to speak of and a few pregnant pauses where all that’s holding it together is the drums — but it’s not nearly as simple as it sounds.
+In the course of doing this and then playing through some of the songs, it became clear to me that even some of the things I assumed were dead simple are not so simple after all.
+There’s a song on MEDIUM-FI MUSIC called “To Be Frail Is to Begin to Be Free”.
+It’s one of my favourite tracks on the album, but I thought it was one of the simplest things I’d ever written.
+The arrangement is honed to the bone, there’s almost nothing going on outside of a few chords being played on the piano, with everything else shadowing that, and there’s a simple drum beat.
+Turns out there’s some pretty tricky stuff going on there rhythmically, and what I thought was a pretty straight 4/4 with lots of space is something else altogether.
+Liam charted it out and told me what the rhythm is actually doing, jumping from one time signature to another, and it just about made my head spin.
+The structure of the thing is pretty straightforward — while there’s no proper chorus, it keeps alternating between A and B parts with no real bridge to speak of and a few pregnant pauses where all that’s holding it together is the drums — but it’s not half as simple as it sounds.

-that’s right. i said hizzle.
+That’s right.
+I said hizzle.

-maybe i’ll see you there on saturday. maybe you’ll choose to haunt my dreams instead. and if you happen to be the person who took down my poster from green bean and kept it for yourself, thank you for negating the money spent on it and the promotional work it was intended to do…you could have waited until after the show, but you didn’t. thanks a bunch. and a sincere, non-sarcastic thanks to whoever was responsible for putting a little blurb about the show in the windsor star.
+Maybe I’ll see you there on Saturday.
+Maybe you’ll choose to haunt my dreams instead.
+And if you happen to be the person who ripped my poster off the wall at Green Bean so you could have it for yourself, thank you for negating the money spent on it and the promotional work it was intended to do.
+You could have waited until after the show, or taken two seconds out of your busy life and asked me for a free poster (I would have given you one), but you didn’t.
+Thanks a bunch for being such a thoughtful human being.